xi/stache/README.md

 	```
 -	`.` to access the current context object: `{{.}}`
 -	missing variables are treated as empty strings/falsy
--	context inheritance: you access variables from the outer contexts (unless they are shadowed)
+-	context inheritance: you can access variables from the outer contexts (unless they are shadowed)
 -	lines with standalone template tags are removed from the output

 # Not supported